osxzxso/Tipper/README.md

 - you must be actively following @osxzxso and @Tipper.

 Accounts that appear to be:
-- reposting (constantly) may be blocked.
+- posting/reposting (constantly) may be blocked.
 - overtly farming may be blocked.
 - bots may be blocked.
 - spamming may be blocked.